Notify Your Former State Top ↑

 All drivers under 18 must obey a driving curfew.
 Teens are not allowed to drive between the hours of 10 p.m. and 5 a.m. unless they are traveling to or from a scheduled event such as work or school.

 The basic registration fee for vehicles under 6,000 pounds is $33.
 There is a graduated scale for higher weights.
-Trailers up to 1,000 pounds are $12; 1,000 or above are $24.
-Nevada charges $28.25 for first-time vehicle titles and small fees for items such as license plates.
+Trailers up to 1,000 pounds are $13; 1,000 or above are $25.
+Nevada charges additional small fees for license plates, titles, etc.

 Nevada also charges taxes based on the value of the vehicle: